EducationThe potential benefits of medicinal cannabis for eating disorders

 A 2017 study, titled "The Impact of Δ9-THC on the Psychological Symptoms of Anorexia Nervosa: A Pilot Study", looked at the effectiveness of low doses of THC in improving the way patients perceived their eating behaviour.
 While small in scope (only nine participants), the results were very promising.
 After 3 weeks of treatment – 1 mg of THC per day for the first weeks, and then 2 mg per day for the next two weeks – substantial progress was found in self-reported body care, sense of ineffectiveness, depression, and asceticism.
 The study concluded that THC may be an "effective component in treating the psychological symptoms of anorexia”

-When it comes to CBD, there have unfortunately been no peer-reviewed studies exploring the potential role of CBD in treating anorexia or bulimia thus far, but that is not to say that CBD cannot be beneficial for ED sufferers.
+When it comes to CBD, there have unfortunately been no peer-reviewed studies exploring the potential role of CBD in treating anorexia or bulimia thus far, but that is not to say that CBD can't be beneficial for ED sufferers.

 CBD has been shown to potentially reduce anxiety, one of the primary triggers for forms of disordered eating.
 CBD may also help to reduce stress levels by increasing serotonin production, which may be a contributing factor to the development of an eating disorder.